RasaHQ/rasa/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^^

 The next thing we need to do is define a ``Domain``.
-The domain defines the universe your bot lives in - what user inputs it should expect to get, what actions it should be able to predict, how to respond and what information to store.
+The domain defines the universe your assistant lives in - what user inputs it should expect to get, what actions it should be able to predict, how to respond and what information to store.
 Here is the domain for our assistant, it's saved in a